About Walworth Road

 There’s a huge amount to see and do on Walworth Road.
 Working roughly north to south, here are just a few highlights to get you started on your journey.

 Elephant Park is a major development at the top of Walworth Road.
-As well as thousands of new homes, the development includes the largest new park to be built in central London for 70 years.
-The first part of the park is already open and work is progressing well on the next phase of the development.
+As well as thousands of new homes, the development includes one of the largest new parks to be built in central London for decades.
+Most of the park is already open and work is progressing well on the next phases of development.
 Find out more

 Behind those big red double-doors, opposite Elephant Park, lies the Dragon Castle, Walworth’s celebrated Chinese restaurant.
 Hailed by restaurant critics as the best Chinese food outside of Soho, this giant 400-seater restaurant is at its most popular on Sundays when people pour in from across town for Dim Sum.
 Find out more